leot42/react-portfolio/README.md

 ## Features

-This app is a portfolio SPA.
+This app is a react portfolio SPA.

 ## Installation